mleinart/graphite_storage/README.md

 Status
 ------
 This is currently a first pass.
-It works for reading Whisper files, but write support has not yet been implemented.
+It works for reading and creating Whisper files, but write support has not yet been implemented.
 The interface will likely change a few times before I begin cutting versions.
 Consider this code *experimental* until this message is removed and gems are published.

 Todo
 ----
-* Add create/write support
+* Add write support
 * Add utility methods (resize, merge, etc)
 * Add latest\_update search
 * Refactor Archive#read and Archive#point\_span to be more clear